Experience stellar panoramic views of surrounding green mountains, the Black Sea and Batumi city by aerial cable car Argo.

 The museum tells the history of the southwestern region of Adjara starting from prehistoric times, with special attention to ancient kingdom of Colchis, nowadays west Georgia.

-Batumi Botanical Garden contains flora from nine phyto-geographic areas and is located on the Black Sea shore, 9 km north from the city of Batumi in Mtsvane Kontskhi (“Green Cape”)
+One of the largest botanical gardens in former Soviet Union -Batumi Botanical Garden contains flora from nine phyto-geographic areas and is located on the Black Sea shore.

 Museum houses exhibits introducing to the visitors Brother Nobels technological achievements and reflecting economic and cultural development of 19th c Batumi.